 The right dosage truly depends on individual needs.
 Unfortunately, like many healthy nutrients, the reported amount for a suggested intake is only enough to prevent goiter.
 Integrative practitioners often suggest 50 mg per day for 3 months followed by 3.0 or 12.5 mg daily thereafter for optimal health.
 However, it’s best to find a practitioner that can help you develop a regimen that’s perfectly tailored for you.
 Look for supplements that provide these dosage levels so you get exactly the amount you need.

-The ingredients I’d recommend more specifically for thyroid concerns include a combination of up to 15-30 mg of three forms of iodine along with 200-400 mg of L-tyrosine daily, depending on your situation.
+The ingredients I’d recommend more specifically for thyroid concerns include a combination of 15-30 mg of three forms of iodine along with 200-400 mg of L-tyrosine daily, depending on your situation.
 It may take 3-6 months to fully restore the thyroid and its metabolic function, so please be patient.
 After all, you may have inherited this condition.
 If after a few months your progress seems to have stalled, you might want to consider adding 150-300 mcg of selenium daily to the iodine and l-tyrosine.